Last Updated on 6 May 2024 by Cycloscope

 Full-Suspension though, with their many moving parts, are sadly prone to failure.
 They are also quite hard to pack and don’t handle eccessive load – you’ll really have to go minimalistic when bike camping on a full-sus.

-Our favourite full suspension MTB for bikepacking
+Our favorite full-suspension MTB for bikepacking

 Kona Hei Hei

-It features a durable and light-weight Race Light Aluminium frame, a RockShox suspension fork and hydraulic disc brakes.
+It features a durable and lightweight Race Light Aluminium frame, a RockShox suspension fork, and hydraulic disc brakes.

 Fork travel is 120mm in the front and 100mm rear, just right for bikepacking.
-The drive train is a Shimano Deore 1×12-Speed group set with a 10-51T cassette.
+The drive train is a Shimano Deore 1×12-speed group set with a 10-51T cassette.

 This bike offers stable all-terrain control, smooth gear shifting, and powerful all-weather disc brake power.